ters-golemi/ccc-pnp-c8000v/QUICK_START.md

 # Quick Start Guide

-Get started with PNP automation in 5 minutes!
+Get started with PNP automation in under 10 minutes using this step-by-step guide.

 ## Prerequisites Check